-Billy, a former jazz and rock drummer, holds an undergraduate degree in literature from Brown University and a graduate degree in writing (about jazz music and dance) from New York University’s Gallatin Division.
-He has performed with the Don Redlich Dance Company (NYC); taught theatre-movement at Hunter College; performed as actor, singer, and/or dancer in off-off-Broadway plays and musicals including the Broadway production of Singin’ in the Rain.
-He studied Meisner-based acting with Tim Philips and unmannered voice production with Joan Kobin.
+He received a bachelor’s degree in literature from Brown University and a master’s degree in jazz music and dance from New York University’s Gallatin Division.
+His thesis was titled “Hunting the Rhythmic Snark: The Search for Swing in Jazz Performance.”
+When living in New York City, he performed with modern dancer and choreographer Don Redlich; directed the dance program of Hunter College; performed as an actor-dancer-singer in off-off-Broadway shows and in the Broadway production of Singin’ in the Rain; and studied Meisner-based acting with Tim Philips and natural-voice singing with Joan Kobin.

 After becoming injured from years of dance training that emphasized pushing the body beyond its nature-given limits, he studied an approach to human movement called ideokinesis as taught by André Bernard.
 Ideokinesis uses gravity-directed, skeletal relaxation to heal the body and, in a seeming paradox, power it.
 It is based on the ideas of posture and motion innovated by Mabel Ellsworth Todd.
 In The Thinking Body, she both analyzes and affirms what our cousins the animals are experts at: letting the body do what it wants to do rather than what we, at our most overreachingly overcontrolling, think it should do.
 Todd’s point of view inspired the creation of Standing Down Straight®.